-To check the ability of the diffusion-aware voltage source in resolving lithium-ion concentration, we simulate the response of a cell subjected to a sequence of constant-current discharge, rest, constant-current charge, and rest and monitor the concentration variation in the PE.
+To check the ability of the diffusion-aware voltage source in resolving the lithium concentration, we simulate the response of a cell subjected to a sequence of constant-current discharge, rest, constant-current charge, and rest and monitor the concentration variation in the PE.
 The choice of the PE is because that it has lower diffusivity than the NE.
 The test protocol can be confirmed by the current profile in \cref{fig:conc_grad}a, where the sign of current is positive on discharge.
-From the PyBaMM simulation of SPM, we can retrieve the lithium-ion concentration profiles (\cref{fig:conc_grad}b) at different time instants, PE particle surface concentration evolution (\cref{fig:conc_grad}b), and PE open circuit potential (\cref{fig:conc_grad}d) and use them to check the shell circuit network response.
+From the PyBaMM simulation of SPM, we can retrieve the lithium concentration profiles (\cref{fig:conc_grad}b) at different time instants, the PE particle surface concentration evolution (\cref{fig:conc_grad}b), and the PE open circuit potential (\cref{fig:conc_grad}d) and use them to check the diffusion-aware voltage source response.

-For a fair comparison, the same parameter values as in SPM are used in the shell circuit network (\cref{fig:multivolts}a).
-Specifically, it needs the following parameters: particle radius $a$, diffusivity $D_\text{s}$, initial concentration $c_\text{s,0}$, and the number of particles $N_\text{s}$.
-The number of particles is determined by two more parameters:
+For a fair comparison, the same parameter values as in the SPM are used in the diffusion-aware voltage source (\cref{fig:multivolts}a).
+Specifically, the following parameters are needed: particle radius $a$, diffusivity $D_\text{s}$, initial concentration $c_\text{s,0}$, and the number of particles $N_\text{a}$.
+The number of active particles is determined by two more parameters:

-where $V_\text{s}$ is the electrode volume and $\epsilon_\text{s}$ is the volume fraction of active material.
+where $V$ is the electrode volume and $\epsilon_\text{a}$ is the volume fraction of active material.

 We pick four time instants (A-D) during the discharge and the following relaxation process and show the concentration spatial distribution for comparison in \cref{fig:conc_grad}b.
 The surface concentration is calculated by \cref{eq:surfconcen} and presented in \cref{fig:conc_grad}c as a function of time.
-Based on the surface concentration, the PE OCP is calculated according to the same function in SPM.
+Based on the surface concentration, the PE OCP is calculated according to the same function in the SPM.
 The agreement in \cref{fig:conc_grad}b-d verifies the equivalence between the proposed circuit network and the discretized diffusion equation as well as the numeric implementation of the circuit network.
 We remark that this equivalence holds regardless of the applied currents and usage scenarios.